top

 These seeds can be collected, ground into a paste and used for making damper (bread).

-The seeds are also commonly found in their paintings, represented through dot work, and sometimes the grubs are depicted as well.
-There is an important Dreamtime story for this plant that belongs to these countries.
+The seeds are also found in Liliy paintings, represented through tiny dot work.
+This is an important Dreamtime story for this plant that belongs to the Utopia county.

-Brody, A. 1990 Utopia, a Picture Story, 88 Silk Batiks from the Robert Holmes á Court Collection, Heytesbury Holdings Ltd Perth
+Brody, A. (1990) Utopia: a Picture Story, 88 Silk Batiks from the Robert Holmes à Court Collection, Heytesbury Holdings, Perth, WA

 A. 1990 Utopia, a Picture Story, 88 Silk Batiks from the Robert Holmes á Court Collection, Heytesbury Holdings Ltd Perth Wallace, D, Desmond, M, Caruana, W. 1991 Flash Pictures, exhib.
 Cat., National Gallery of Australia Canberra NATSIVAD